ChandulaDayananda/ChandulaDayananda/README.md

 - 👀 I’m interested in web and mobile application development
 - 🌱 I’m currently learning Laragvel, MERN and SpringBoot
 - 💞️ I’m looking to collaborate on ICBT IT Society and FOSS.LK
-- 📫 How to reach me by LinkedIn
+- 📫 Reach me by LinkedIn or Email